-The 2014 Winter Olympics is scheduled to take place in Sochi, Russia from February 6, 2014 through February 22, 2014.
-This is a list of some of the male figure skaters to watch during the Winter Olympic Games.
+The 2014 Winter Olympics was scheduled to take place in Sochi, Russia from February 6, 2014 through February 22, 2014.
+This is a list of some of the male figure skaters who were watched during the Winter Olympic Games.

 Yuzuru Hanyu - Japan

 Japanese figure skater Yuzuru Hanyu won the men's Japanese title in 2013 and also won the 2013 Grand Prix of Figure Skating Final, defeating three-time World Figure Skating Champion Patrick Chan.
-Some say, Hanyu might win the Olympic gold medal in Sochi.
+Some said Hanyu might win the Olympic gold medal in Sochi and he did win.
 He is also the 2010 Junior World Figure Skating Champion and won the bronze medal at the 2012 World Figure Skating Championships.
 He trains under coach Brian Orser in Toronto, Canada.

-Patrick Chan of Canada may be the favorite to win gold in Sochi.
+Patrick Chan of Canada was perhaps the favorite to win gold in Sochi, but instead, won silver.
 He has won three consecutive world figure skating titles.